Tha police confirm Shane Warne’s death due to ‘natural causes’

-Shane Warne’s death on a Thai resort island was due to natural causes, Thai police say, citing the results of an autopsy.
+Shane Warne’s body has been cleared to return to Australia as Thai authorities ruled the cricket legends death due to natural causes and his family released a statement expressing their heartbreak at his loss.

-Warne’s family had been informed of the autopsy result and his body will be transferred to Australian consular officials for return to Australia, Thai deputy national police spokesman Kissana Phathanacharoen said on Monday.
+Warne’s family was informed of the autopsy result on and his body will be transferred to Australian consular officials for return to Australia, Thai deputy national police spokesman Kissana Phathanacharoen said on Monday.

-“Today investigators received the autopsy result, in which the medical opinion is that the cause of death is natural,” Mr Kissana said.
+Warne was found by friends unresponsive in his bedroom at a luxury villa Friday on the resort Island of Koh Samui.

+Despite their frantic attempts to revive him, he was pronounced dead at a nearby hospital a short time later of a suspected heart attack.

+In a statement Monday night, the Warne family said the night of March 4 was for them the beginning of “a never-ending nightmare”, and the cricket icon’s death was “a tragedy we will never come to terms with”.

+While Thai authorities are confident Warne’s death was from natural causes, the findings of the autopsy are yet to be released.

-“Investigators will summarise the autopsy result for prosecutors within the time frame of the law.”
+“Investigators will summarise the autopsy result for prosecutors within the time frame of the law,” Mr Kissana said.

 Warne’s body was on Sunday taken from Koh Samui island by ferry to the Surat Thani mainland and then on to a local hospital, where the autopsy took place.